Bay Area Solidarity Summer (BASS)

 • "BASS gave me skills, network, and inspiration…Without BASS, I wouldn't be a community organizer."

-When we say “South Asian,” we include people with roots in places like Afghanistan, Bangladesh, Bhutan, Burma, India, the Maldives, Nepal, Pakistan, and Sri Lanka—as well as Fiji and other parts of the diaspora.
-Our community includes people who are mixed-race, transracial adoptees, etc.
+When we say “South Asian,” we mean people with roots in places like Afghanistan, Bangladesh, Bhutan, Burma, India, the Maldives, Nepal, Pakistan, Sri Lanka, and related regions that can't be defined by national boundaries.
+Our community includes immigrants from the global South Asian diaspora (from Fiji to Trinidad, Italy to Malaysia), as well as people who are mixed-race, transracial adoptees, international students, and third culture individuals.

-Do I have to be from Northern California?
+8. Do I have to be from the Bay Area?

-We will ask you to put in at least $50, but nobody gets turned away because of inability to pay.
-We provide five days of food, housing, workshops, and community.
-If you have financial need, just check the box in the application form to request a scholarship.
+We will ask you to put in at least $50, but we want to make sure nobody gets turned away because of inability to pay.
+If you have financial need, just indicate that in the application form where it asks about your ability to manage housing and transportation.

-Our program is wheelchair-accessible, and we will do our best to accommodate your dietary, religious, or other access needs.
+We will do our best to accommodate your health, religious, or technology access needs.
 Please contact us for details.

-BASS is organized by a core group of volunteers who spend 9 months every year organizing the program.
-We invite some of our favorite South Asian and POC activists to be trainers, and get help from a loving community of volunteers, donors, alumni, former core, and local South Asian activists and organizers.
+BASS is organized by a core group of volunteers who spend nine months every year organizing the program.
+We typically have at least a dozen more South Asian and POC organizers come in as trainers or mentors, and get a lot of help from a loving community of volunteers, donors, alumni, and former core.
 BASS is a project of ASATA, the Alliance of South Asians Taking Action.

-BASS was founded in 2011 by South Asian organizers committed to supporting and mentoring the next generation of South Asian organizers, building on the legacy of programs like YSS, OY, and Rad Desi Summer.
-We’re hoping BASS will:
+BASS was founded in 2011 by South Asian organizers committed to supporting and mentoring the next generation of South Asian organizers, building on the legacy of earlier programs like Youth Solidarity Summer, Organizing Youth, and Rad Desi Summer.
+We hope BASS will:

 1. expand the network of organizers in the South Asian community fighting for justice and working in solidarity across movements and communities